Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

 coffee house crime is a tracing spyware #dm

-i have my dick, i have your head, uʰ; now you're a dickhead #wubba-lubba-dub-dub-in-the-tub, where wubba = wiggle room ∈ your liptʰ, and lubba = soapy lube c̄ witch(fyy) to wash your mouth out, and dub = rubber "ducky", or "rubber" ducky, or "rubber" "ducky", or just rubber ducky, or?.
+i have my dick, i have your head, uʰ; now you're a dickhead #wubba-lubba-dub-dub-in-the-tub, where wubba = wiggle room ∈ your liptʰ, and lubba = soapy lube c̄ witch(fᵧᵧ #calculusub) to wash your mouth out, and dub = rubber "ducky", or "rubber" ducky, or "rubber" "ducky", or just rubber ducky, or?.